 19.120 The FCA's policy for using the powers given to it by the RAP Regulations is set out in REC.
-This includes, for example, its policy in relation to the power to impose a financial FCA penalty on or censure an RAP (REC 2A.4) and its policy in relation to the power to give directions to an RAP (REC 4.6).
+This includes, for example, its policy in relation to the power to impose a financial penalty on or censure an RAP (REC 2A.4) and its policy in relation to the power to give directions to an RAP (REC 4.6).

-OTC Derivatives, Central Counterparties and Trade Repositories Regulations 2013 are applicable to breaches of EMIR requirements by authorised persons or recognised bodies.
-The OTC derivatives, CCPs and trade repositories regulation adds to the powers available to the FCA for dealing with breaches of EMIR requirements and sets out information gathering and sanctioning powers enabling the FCA to investigate and take action for breaches of the EMIR requirements by nonauthorised counterparties and for certain breaches of the OTC derivatives, CCPs and trade repositories regulation by authorised persons.
+OTC Derivatives, Central Counterparties and Trade Repositories Regulations 2013

+19.121 The FCA has information gathering and sanctioning powers under the Act which are applicable to breaches of EMIR requirements by authorised persons or recognised bodies.
+The OTC derivatives, CCPs and trade repositories regulation adds to the powers available to the FCA for dealing with breaches of EMIR requirements and sets out information gathering and sanctioning powers enabling the FCA to investigate and take action for breaches of the EMIR requirements by non-authorised counterparties and for certain breaches of the OTC derivatives, CCPs and trade repositories regulation by authorised persons.
+Such powers under the OTC derivatives, CCPs and trade repositories regulation by authorised persons.
 Such powers under the OTC derivatives, CCPs and trade repositories regulation or the Act do not extend to breaches of article 11(3) and (4) of EMIR by PRA-authorised financial counterparties.